 - In a large pan, add the oil and heat it to the point where it’s almost smoking.
-Turn down the heat to a medium and add the mustard seeds, cumin seeds and the curry leaves.
+Turn down the heat to medium and add the mustard seeds, cumin seeds, and curry leaves.
 Allow about a min for the seeds to pop.

 - Finely chop the garlic and add it to the pan along with the grated ginger.
 Cook for about 2-3 mins till the garlic starts to brown.

-- Add the curry powder, turmeric, red chili and mix.
+- Add the curry powder, turmeric, and red chili, and mix well.
 Add a couple of tablespoons of water to prevent the spices from burning.

 - Finely chop the tomatoes and add them to the pan.
 Mix well and let them cook for about 2-3 mins.

 - Finely chop the cabbage and add that to the pan.
 Mix everything well and lower the heat to a medium-low and cover the pan.
 Let cook for about 5 mins.
 Stir occasionally.

 - If the cabbage is too dry, add about a 1/4 cup of water and mix to combine.
 Continue cooking for a further 7-8 mins.

 - Add the green peas and mix them well into the cabbage.
 Cook for another 2 mins or till the peas are softened.